 John Reed first appears to Rita in one of her dreams.
 When they meet at a town gathering a few days later, she immediately offers him a haircut, and her heart.
 As they share their stories, Rita senses she can help John fill a void by reconnecting him to his only family–a young niece he nearly lost in a heartbreaking tragedy.
 While inspiring John on a journey out of loneliness and into reconciliation, Rita begins to come to terms with events in her past . . . and discovers things about herself she never realized, including her own intimate role in John’s unfolding story.

-Monica Wood is the author of an earlier novel, Secret Language, and a guide for fiction writers, Description.
-Her short stories, some of which have been nominated for the National Magazine Award and read on public radio, have appeared in… More about Monica Wood
+Monica Wood is the author of several books, including the novel Secret Language and a guide for fiction writers, Description.
+Her short stories, some of which have been nominated for the National Magazine Award and read on public radio, have appeared in such… More about Monica Wood

 Paperback | $19.00